SEveringham/flowering-phenology-changes-in-Sydney/README.md

 2. overall flowering phenology analysis of data in study
 3. A test to determine the differences between southern hemisphere flowering time and northern hemisphere flowering time using pubslished/available literature and data
 4. Code that was used to extract climate data from the site where samples were collected (Northern Sydney, Australia).
+5. A phylogenetic analysis of flowering phenology shifts across 37 species in our study